chuksalimele/fix-test-trade/README.md

 # fix-test-trade
-A test application to FIX programming
+A test application for FIX programming